Some people don't really pay much attention to their credit score.

 Fine Tune Your Financial Life

-Now, by using Personal Capital, I can clearly see how my investments (401K, Roth IRA, Investment Accounts) are doing as well as my regular banking, credit cards, and also see how my net worth is progressing.
+Now, by using Empower, I can clearly see how my investments (401K, Roth IRA, Investment Accounts) are doing as well as my regular banking, credit cards, and also see how my net worth is progressing.
 I can also see how much I’m spending every month.
 There is no better financial tool online that has helped me more to achieve financial freedom.
 It only takes a minute to sign up.

 Improving Your Credit Score Summary